 Many public libraries authorities in the UK submit CIPFA returns each year, answering a set of pre-defined performance questions.
 These include counts of loans, visits, service points, expenditure, and more.
 They’re sent to the Chartered Institute of Public Finance and Accounting (CIPFA), compiled, and released as annual library reports.
 These are available to subscribers, or for £475+VAT.

-The data collected by each authority is rarely made publicly available, and there are no examples of these as real open data.
+The data collected by each authority is rarely made publicly available, and there are no examples of real open data.
 There are a number of historic Freedom of Information requests for them on the What do they know site.

 - FOI request: Suffolk for CIPFA return data

 - FOI request: Worcestershire for CIPFA return data

 - FOI request: Derbyshire for CIPFA return data.
 In this case the request was initially refused by pointing the member of the public to the CIPFA holding of the data, an option clearly unreasonable given the cost.
 That decision was overturned on review.

 When the data is compiled it is no longer public.
 As CIPFA pointed out on Twitter:

 @librarieshacked We're a membership organisation not a government body, and our library data is funded by subscribers not the government.— CIPFA (@CIPFA) January 4, 2016